Department: Comparative Biomedical Sciences

 Claire Thornton leads the Neurocellular Stress group, focused on deciphering the molecular mechanisms underlying brain injury after metabolic and other stresses.
 Her research centres on understanding the consequences of pathological alterations in neuronal energy metabolism and mitochondrial function, with the ultimate aim of identifying novel targets for neurotherapeutic intervention.

 Following undergraduate Biological Sciences and postgraduate Human Molecular Genetics degrees, Claire Thornton completed her PhD at Imperial College with Prof David Carling (Imperial) and Dr Mike Snowden (GSK) in 1999 on the regulation of the mammalian cellular "fuel gauge", AMPK.
 Claire then carried out postdoctoral research at University of California, San Francisco, working on neuronal signalling perturbed by drugs of addiction, with Prof Dorit Ron.
 She returned to the UK, continuing in the field of neuronal cell stress as an Investigator Scientist at the MRC Clinical Sciences Centre and, in 2007, was awarded a Research Into Ageing Fellowship to investigate the role of AMPK-mediated tau phosphorylation as an early event in Alzheimer’s disease.
 Claire subsequently took up a lectureship at King’s College London where she investigated the molecular basis of Perinatal Brain Injury in response to birth asphyxia, before being appointed as Senior Lecturer in Cell and Molecular Biology at the RVC in October 2018 focussing on neurocellular stress.
-Claire continues to work on cell death mechanisms in neonatal brain injury in response to a variety of stresses such as hypoxia-ischaemia, toxicant and pollution exposure.
+Claire continues to work on mitochondria and cell signalling mechanisms in neonatal brain injury in response to a variety of stresses such as hypoxia-ischaemia, toxicant and pollution exposure.

 Claire is a Fellow of the Higher Education Academy, and a member of the Biochemical Society, the British Neurosicence Association, the British Cell Biology Association and the Society for Neuroscience.